atomicsorcerer/gqml-lhc-channel-classifier/README.md

-# Rare Signal Classifer with GQML
+# Higgs Detection and Background Separation with GQML

+Project attempts to classify/discriminate between the WW background of LHC collisions and the H->WW process.